On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass matrix: Introduction

 \section{Introduction}

-Classical approaches \cite{craig_adaptive_1987,slotine_adaptive_1987,johansson_adaptive_1990} to adaptive control of robotic manipulators are concerned with the design of feedback to enable tracking when some parameters $\Theta$ of the manipulator are not known.
+Classical approaches to adaptive control of robotic manipulators such as \cite{craig_adaptive_1987,slotine_adaptive_1987,johansson_adaptive_1990} are concerned with the design of feedback to enable tracking when some parameters $\Theta$ of the manipulator are not known.
 Usually, adaptive structures include an update law that provides suitable estimates $\hat{\Theta}$ of the unknown parameters leading to tracking by means of a control law $\tau$ that uses these estimates instead of the unknown parameters.
 A specific type of parameters describing any robotic manipulator that received some detailed attention are the inertial ones, where works like e.g.\ \cite{wu_adaptive_2022,patnaik_adaptive_2023,cho_recursive_2024} building on the pioneering contributions \cite{lee_natural_2018,lee_geometric_2019} enforce physical consistency \cite{traversaro_identification_2016,wensing_linear_2018} of the estimates in addition to facilitate tracking.
-This is done with the promise that physical consistency of the estimates will yield more refined control action.
-Anyhow, before being applicable safely in practice, such adaptive schemes should be evaluated for their robustness against unintended uncertainties such as e.g.\ disturbance $w$ or time-dependent change of the supposedly constant unknown parameters, i.e.\ $\dot{\Theta}(t)\neq 0$ for some $t\geq 0$.
+This is done with the promise that physical consistency of the estimates will yield more refined adaptive control action.
+Anyhow, before being applicable safely in practice, adaptive schemes should be evaluated for their robustness against unintended uncertainties, e.g.\ of \cite{craig_adaptive_1987,slotine_adaptive_1987,johansson_adaptive_1990,lee_natural_2018,wu_adaptive_2022} against disturbance $w$ and time-dependent change of supposedly constant unknown parameters, i.e.\ against $\dot{\Theta}(t)\neq 0$ for some $t\geq 0$.
 This makes it necessary to scrutinize them with respect to a model that describes sufficiently well the effects of these unintended uncertainties on the dynamical behavior of the robotic manipulator.
 Starting from the classical robotics equation